 Making Ahead and Storing

-This is a great dish to make ahead of serving, because the longer it sits in the fridge the better it’s going to taste.
+This is a great dish to make ahead of serving, because after being in the fridge overnight it tastes even better.
+Eat from the fridge within 3 days, or freeze for 3-4 months.

 Green Lentil Dal Makhani